scroll top

 How much will I get if I sell my diamond ring?
 How much is a diamond worth?

-Your engagement ring is worth the current market rate for the diamond and metal.
+Your engagement ring is worth the current market price for the diamond and metal.

 The real value in selling your wedding or engagement ring or other jewelry you don’t wear is that it frees up all that negative energy attached to the item, stewing indefinitely in your jewelry box.
 It felt good to rid my home and mind of that significant marriage memento.